-- A. The administrative body of an Alumnae Panhellenic Association is an Alumnae Panhellenic Council. - B. Alumnae Panhellenic Councils shall be composed of delegates selected by their organized alumnae groups; an individual may represent her sorority where there is no alumnae group. - C. One vote shall be granted to each NPC member sorority represented in the Alumnae Panhellenic Association. - D. Alumnae Panhellenic Associations shall not expel a member organization of any NPC sorority from its membership in the Alumnae Panhellenic Association. - E. A re-established alumnae group shall take its place in rotation in the Alumnae Panhellenic Association according to the date of its re-establishment.
+- a.
+The administrative body of an Alumnae Panhellenic Association is an Alumnae Panhellenic Council. - b.
+Alumnae Panhellenic Councils must be composed of delegates selected by their organized alumnae groups.
+Delegate appointments are made according to the individual sorority's policy and are a basic right on which Alumnae Panhellenics may not infringe.
+When there is no alumnae group as determined by the member organization, an individual in good standing may represent her sorority on the council. - c.
+One vote must be granted to each NPC member sorority represented in the Alumnae Panhellenic Association. - d.
+Alumnae Panhellenic Associations cannot expel a member organization of any NPC sorority from its membership in the Alumnae Panhellenic Association. - e.
+A re-established alumnae group must take its place in rotation in the Alumnae Panhellenic Association according to the date of its re-establishment.